Chapter 4: Type on a Grid

 4.2 Exercise 2: Lines

-1. Press the letter “d” on the keypad to load the default colors into the fill and stroke icons at the bottom of the Tool Palette.
-The default colors that load into fill and stroke in Illustrator® are black and white.
-The default colors that load into the color chips within the Tool Palettes of any of the Adobe® Creative Suite® programs are black and white.
-The letter “d” on the keypad always loads black and white into the color chips in the Tool Palette.
+1. Press the letter “D” on the keyboard to load the default colors into the fill and stroke icons at the bottom of the Tool panel.
+The default colors that load into fill and stroke in Illustrator® are black and white (these are also the default colors that load into the color chips within the Tool panels of any of the Adobe® Creative Suite® programs).
+The letter “D” on the keyboard always loads black and white into the color chips in the Tool panel.

 2. Click on the Line Segment Tool.
 Clicking and dragging with this tool creates a new line.
-Clicking then holding the shift key (SHFT) while dragging creates a new line at a 0, 45, or 90 degree angle.
-Create a new straight line across the horizontal guide.
+Clicking then holding the shift key (SHIFT) while dragging creates a new line at a 0, 45, or 90 degree angle.
+Use the Line Segment tool to create a new straight line across the horizontal guide you created in the previous exercise.
+As you draw the line, you should notice that the endpoints “snap” to the guide, making it easy to align the line segment with the guide.

-Image of the Tools panel and the location of the line segment tool
+Image of the toolbar showing the location of the line segment tool

 4. Adjust the line so that it begins at about an inch into the page from the left edge by using the Selection Tool.
 The line may extend beyond the page edge on the right side.
 Anything that is outside of the page, represented by the black frame of the Artboard, will not be printed.